 - b.
-Size: Even mix of sizes from 10mm x 10mm x 5mm to 40mm x 60mm x 35mm. - c.
-Processing: chipper, hammer mill, grinder. - d.
-Material should have no more than 5% by volume of soil, sawdust, peat moss, needles and twiggy material or longer strips. - e.
-The best material is pulled out of piles that have composted for a year.
-However, this can provide an excess of mold and fungus spores which are a health hazard.
-If material is composted, it has to be turned during the year to prevent heating and potential spontaneous combustion.
-It would be best to use fresh material and add nitrogen fertilizer to compensate nitrogen tie up by bacteria. - f.
+Size: Coarsely ground mulch is preferred; otherwise use an even mixture in a range of sizes from 10mm x 10mm x 5mm to 40mm x 60mm x 35mm. - c.
+Consistency: Material should have no more than 5% by volume of soil, sawdust, peat moss, or needles. - d.
+The best material is pulled out of piles that have composted for a year. - e.
+Sanitation: No mulch from diseased or infested plant material is allowed unless it can be shown the material presents no risk to tree health. - f.
+Substitutions: All non-wood types of mulch require the approval of The City of Calgary Parks.
+Approval criteria will include: Safety, Aesthetics, Durability, Rate of Decomposition, Ease of Renewal and Replacement, Breakdown products, Resistance to salts and solvents, Recyclability, Permeability, Impact on water retention, soil structure, biology, and how unfavorable impacts will be mitigated. - g.
 Application: 75mm deep.
 Keep material 50mm away from trunks and stems to prevent rotting of bark.
 Any time of year.

-.7 Preparation
+7. Preparation